fsenf/nbook.stochCu-2020-paper-plots/README.md

-# Jupyter Notebooks for Plotting Analysis of the "Stochastic Shallow Convection in the tropical Atlanti" study
+# Jupyter Notebooks for Plotting Analysis of the "Stochastic Shallow Convection in the tropical Atlantic" study

 ## Paper
 This is a collection of jupyter notebooks that have been used to prepare plots for a paper project.